 Transformative change that centers racial justice, equity and belonging within organizational culture and systems is deep, complex and ongoing work.
 It requires steadfast honesty, deliberate attention, committed practice and collaborative action.

-Our Creating Equitable Organizations (CrEO) program works to support local organizations in deepening and broadening their equity practices, and works to bring forth transformation centered in racial justice.
+Our Creating Equitable Organizations (CrEO) program offers collaborative consulting services to support organizations in bringing forth transformation centered in racial justice.
 It is important that this work be done in a holistic way that is responsive to the contextual, relational, and process needs of each organization.

 - Structural Change: Policies, Procedures, and Practices

 - Learning and Unlearning: Training and Skill Building for Staff

 The specific combination of supports that will be responsive to each organization’s needs are co-determined through a proposal process.

 Some examples of our services include:

 - Facilitating Learning and Unlearning Experiences on the System of Racial Inequity for Staff.